Shopping for a new BMW 5-Series? MSRP: $47,800 - $65,000

 Rear Wheel Drive

 4-Door Sedan AWD 528i xDriveTurbocharged Gas I4, 2.0L

 |$ 46,090||$ 50,100|

 4-Door Sedan RWD 535iTurbocharged Gas I6, 3.0L

 4-Door Sedan AWD 535i xDriveTurbocharged Gas I6, 3.0L

 All Wheel Drive

 |$ 51,245||$ 55,700|

-The BMW 5-Series helped create the notion of the sport sedan--and though they've grown longer, wider, heavier, and less direct in feel, they still deliver a nuanced ride-and-handling package that eludes lots of other luxury mid-size sedans.
+The BMW 5-Series earns credit for creating the notion of the sport sedan–and though they've grown heavier, wider, longer and less direct in feel, they still deliver a nuanced ride-and-handling package that many other luxury mid-size sedans haven't mastered.
 They're somewhat efficient (see: ActiveHybrid5) and somewhat commodious (see: 5-Series Gran Turismo), but still command attention through their advanced features and performance editions.